 - Protect streamside vegetation during development.
 Leaving streams intact and stream banks un-mowed provides cover and helps filter sediment and toxins out of the water before they enter streams and other wetlands.

-The next time you hear the symphony of frogs greet you on a warm evening, you will have a better appreciation for the amazing lives of the diverse amphibians and reptiles that live in North Carolina.
-Even more importantly, you will know some simple, enjoyable, and effective steps that you can take to ensure the symphony continues year after year.
+The next time you hear the symphony of frogs greet you on a warm evening, you will have a better appreciation of the amazing lives of the diverse amphibians and reptiles that live here in North Carolina.
+Even more importantly, you will know some simple, enjoyable, and effective steps that you can take to ensure that the symphony continues year after year.

 Barnes, Thomas G. 1999.
 Gardening for the Birds.
 Lexington, KY: University of Kentucky.

 Beane, Jeffrey C., Alvin L. Braswell, Joseph C. Mitchell, William M. Palmer, and Julian R. Harrison III.
 2010.
 Amphibians and Reptiles of the Carolinas and Virginia.
-Chapel Hill: University of North Carolina Press.
+Chapel Hill, NC: University of North Carolina Press.

 Buhlmann, Kurt, Tracey Tuberville, and Whit Gibbons.
 2008.
 Turtles of the Southeast.
-Athens: University of Georgia Press.
+Athens, GA: University of Georgia Press.

 Conant, Roger, and Joseph T. Collins.
 1998.
 A Field Guide to Reptiles and Amphibians: Eastern and Central North America.
-Boston: Houghton Mifflin.
+Boston, MA: Houghton Mifflin.

 Gibbons, Whit, and Mike Dorcas.
 2015.
 Snakes of the Southeast, Revised Edition.
-Athens: University of Georgia Press.
+Athens, GA: University of Georgia Press.

 Gibbons, Whit, Judy Greene, and Tony Mills.
 2009.
 Lizards and Crocodilians of the Southeast.
-Athens: University of Georgia Press.
+Athens, GA: University of Georgia Press.

 Mitchell, Joe, and Whit Gibbons.
 2010.
 Salamanders of the Southeast.
-Athens: University of Georgia Press.
+Athens, GA: University of Georgia Press.

 Mizejewski, David.
 2004.
 Attracting Birds, Butterflies and Other Backyard Wildlife.
 Upper Saddle River, NJ: Creative Homeowner.

 Palmer, William M., and Alvin L. Braswell.
 1995.
 Reptiles of North Carolina.
-University of North Carolina Press, Chapel Hill, NC.
+Chapel Hill, NC: University of North Carolina Press.